Refractive Lens Exchange (RLE)

 - Quick recovery

 - Doesn’t alter corneal thickness (unlike laser vision correction) and therefore eliminates some potential complications

-- No need for cataract surgery in the future
+- No need for cataract surgery in eye(s) treated with RLE in the future

 - No risk of losing corrective effect (unlike laser vision correction)